The Alcohol and Diabetes Guide

 Don’t drink alone!
 Carry diabetes identification when you go out drinking and make sure you have friends who know about the risks of drinking with diabetes.
 Emphasize the fact that a hypo might look like you are drunk.
 Show them the hypoglycemia handout on this page before going out so that they know how to help you.

 Eat something with slow-acting carbs before you go out drinking alcohol.
-This will help prevent a alcohol-induced hypo, and it will also help your body process the alcohol more effectively.
+This means a meal that contains some carbohydrates and fat/protein.
+This can help prevent an alcohol-induced hypo, and it will also help your body process the alcohol more effectively.

 Keep track of how much you are drinking, the alcohol content, the sugar/carb content, and pace yourself.
-Come into the night prepared: check out our article about which alcohol and how much you should be drinking with diabetes.
+Come into the night prepared: check out our article about different types of alcohol and recommendations on how much is safe to drink at a time.

-Before you drink, while you are drinking, after you drink and do not drink if your blood sugar is low.
-Before you go to bed and after you wake up.
-Alcohol does funky things to your BGLs.
+Check your blood sugar frequently!
+Before you drink, while you are drinking, and in the hours after you drink.
+Do not drink if your blood sugar is low.
+Check your blood sugar before you go to bed and as soon as you wake up.
+As we’ve described in this article, alcohol can lead to unexpected fluctuations in your blood sugar.
+Check.
+Check.
+Check.

-Bring your blood testing kit, glucose tabs, a snack, etc. And remember: glucagon might not help an alcohol-induced hypo: here’s why.
+Bring your CGM, blood glucose meter, glucose tabs, a snack, etc. And remember: glucagon might not help an alcohol-induced hypo: here’s why.